-- Ahrens, C.D., 2014, Essentials of Meteorology, Brooks Cole, 7th Edition (older edition is also okay to use) - Regular and reliable access to a computer with a good Internet connection (Required).
+- Ahrens, C.D., 2014, Essentials of Meteorology, Brooks Cole, 7th Edition (older edition is also okay to use) - Regular and reliable access to a computer with a good Internet connection

-Course Description and Student Learning Outcomes:
+Course Description and Student Learning Outcomes

 This course is an introduction to the sciences of meteorology and climatology.
 How scientists evaluate atmospheric processes using the scientific method will be emphasized throughout the course.
-Student learning outcomes for this course is: 1.)
-Analyze and explain the objective techniques used by synoptic meteorologists and climatologists to forecast our planet's weather and to predict future changes in our planet's climate.
-2.)
-Assess and critique the impact of meteorology and climatology as sciences on local, national and international economic, environmental, ethical and political issues, including climate change.
+Student learning outcomes for this course is: 1) Analyze and explain the objective techniques used by synoptic meteorologists and climatologists to forecast our planet's weather and to predict future changes in our planet's climate.
+2) Assess and critique the impact of meteorology and climatology as sciences on local, national and international economic, environmental, ethical and political issues, including climate change.

-About Online Courses:
+About Online Courses

 Online courses are different from traditional lecture courses.
 They offer much more flexibility in completing assignments and listening to lectures.
 However, you will need to have good self-discipline in completing these tasks, especially in a timely manner.
 This is a five-unit course.
 This equates to five hours of work per week during a regular quarter.
-However, this course is in the accelerated Summer Session, which moves along twice as fast as a regular semester.
-This also does not include the extra personal study time needed in addition to those mandatory class hours that the State of California and De Anza College requires.
-If you are planning on mastering the material covered this quarter, you will need to make sure you 1.)
-Are engaged in the course at least 10-hours a week (not including study time); 2.)
-Login at least two different days during the week (to maximize your forum participation points); 3.)
-Study for the exams using your class lecture notes, activities, the study guide and the sample exams provided.
+This does not include the extra personal study time needed in addition to those mandatory class hours that the State of California and De Anza College requires.
+If you plan on mastering the material covered this quarter, you will need to make sure you 1) Are engaged in the course at least 5 hours a week (not including study time); 2) Login at least two different days during the week (to maximize your forum participation points); 3) Study for the exams using your class lecture notes, activities, the study guide and the sample exams provided.

-Modules:
+Modules

 A module is a specific and discrete learning segment that leads to the understanding of a given topic.
-Modules will be assigned by topic on Catalyst.
+Modules will be assigned by topic on Canvas.
 Modules include all assignments and tasks that will be completed for a particular topic and are to be completed within the dates specified on the syllabus (schedule is below and online).
-All modules will include the following tasks to complete: 1.)
-Forum participation; 2.)
-Listening to lecture(s); 3.)
-Module Activity.
+All modules will include the following tasks to complete: 1) Discussion; 2) Listening to lectures; 3) Module Activity.
 In addition, it's possible you will also have a documentary to watch.
 For instructions on how to complete the above tasks, please read the instructions for each task below.

-Lectures:
+Lectures

 Lectures will be presented online as Power Point presentations converted into a movie file that can be watched and listened to on YouTube ©.
-It will be expected that you take notes while listening to the lecture, much like a traditional course.
+It will be expected that you take notes while listening to the lecture, much like a traditional lecture course.
 A benefit to a recorded lecture is you can re-listen to any topic at anytime.
 Any questions you may have during the lecture should also be written down immediately in your notebook.
 Sometimes, those questions answer themselves further in the lecture.
-What isn't answered should be E-mailed to me or posted in the online forum participation to get feedback from your fellow students (or both).
+What isn't answered should be e-mailed to me or posted in the online forum participation to get feedback from your fellow students.